Beware of Bad Roads

 Even the most careful drivers can get into accidents.
 There are always things working against drivers, including road hazards.
 These increase the likelihood of an accident that can damage your car, injure you and your passengers, and cost you time and money.

 These are just a few of the types of bad roads that can lead to serious car accidents:

-Clear Zone Issues – In simple terms, this means that a fixed object is creating a risk on the road.
-Examples: utility poles, trees, uncovered water drains, etc.
+- Clear Zone Issues – These are fixed objects that create a risk on the road.
+Examples include utility poles, fallen trees, uncovered water drains, etc.

-Oil and Chip – This is a quick fix for roads that need to be resurfaced.
-The longer the oil and chip sits, the more likely it will become a slippery surface.
+- Oil and Chip – This is a temporary fix for roads that need to be resurfaced.
+If it's allowed to sit for too long, it can get slippery and dangerous.

 - Positive Guidance – Poorly painted lines or broken, hidden, or missing signs can cause accidents on difficult roads.